tandy-1000/Mixxx-Numark-DJ2GO2-Touch-Mapping/README.md

 - Issues with pitch faders fixed (following [*Pancake*'s recommendations][pancake])
 - **Level** knobs mapped as **Quick Effect Super Knobs** instead of _pregain_
+- The **Browse** know works when it's clicked too, i.e. it enters a selected playlist when focus on the left side of the library, and it cues a track when it's focused

 ## Installation